Laurele Mitchell BA (Hons) PgDip MNCS (Snr Accred)

-I am a qualified person-centred counsellor with thirteen and a half years' experience in counselling and mental health.
+I am a fully qualified person-centred counsellor with fourteen years' experience in counselling and mental health.
 I am also a senior accredited registrant with The National Counselling Society and I adhere to their Code of Ethics and appear on their Accredited Register.
-I have worked in a variety of different settings, including an Employee Assistance Programme (EAP) and the NHS, as well as a number of different voluntary organisations.
+I have worked in a variety of different settings, including Employee Assistance Programmes (EAPs) and the NHS, as well as a number of different voluntary organisations.

 Training, qualifications & experience